Windermere - Coniston - Langdale drive

 It makes an enjoyable stroll around the timeless and mostly car-free village centre with its jumbled collection of whitewashed houses, archways and alleyways, courtyards and squares.
 There are a number of tourist shops, cafes and pubs.
 The car park is pay and display with nearby toilets and tourist information centre.

 Turn right out of the village car park, then quickly left at the T junction on the B5285 towards Ambleside.
 The road soon leaves the village behind and after approx 0.5 miles, take the left turn (still the B5285) towards Coniston.
 Continue up the hill through pleasant countryside for approx 0.8 miles to the small village of Hawkshead Hill where you take the minor right turn to Tarn Hows.
 After approx 200m, there is a T junction where you turn left and then immediate right towards Tarn Hows again.
 This minor road winds up through the trees for approx 0.7 miles before a wonderful panorama opens up with the tarn down below and various Lakeland peaks in the distance.
 Just as you leave the trees, there is a small free car park on the right which provides a fabulous view from the car.
 The main car park is a short distance beyond the tarn on the left.

 Coordinates: N 54.38708, W 3.03905

 From the car park, turn left and continue on the picturesque minor road which is now one-way.
 This road descends and loops back to the B5285 Coniston road.
-Turn right on this road and after approx 0.4 miles the road follows the lake shore and continues a short distance to Coniston village.
+Turn right on this road and soon meet the tree-lined shores of Coniston Water on the left.
+Nearby is parking and lake shore access at Monk Coniston.
+The road then bends away from the lake, past The Coniston Inn on the left and soon enters Coniston village.
 Once in the village, take the first left turn and the car park is immediately on the right.